WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 ##### Penalty config

 The sub-actions which this can take are:
-* No PBS back penalty
+* No path signal back penalty
   Do not apply the pathfinder penalty for passing this signal from the back side.
-* Cancel no PBS back penalty
+* Cancel no path signal back penalty
   Cancel a previous do not apply the pathfinder penalty for passing this signal from the back side.

 ##### Speed adaptation control